samartzidis/NanoBot/docs/README.md

 # NanoBot

 **NanoBot** is a free, DIY Raspberry Pi-powered AI chat robot, ideal for kids' education and teaching assistance.
 It can answer challenging questions on a wide range of topics and serve as a live encyclopedia.
+It is primarily designed to run on a Raspberry Pi but can also run Windows and generic Linux.

-It uses various technologies such as the _Semantic Kernel_ with native plug-ins to enhance its capabilities, an optional _RAG_ pipeline for persistent memory, an _ONNX_ runtime-based inference engine for a fully offline wake-word detection experience, etc.
+It uses _Semantic Kernel_ with plug-ins to enhance its capabilities and _ONNX_ runtime-based inference engine for offline wake-word detection.

 <a href="collage.jpg"><img src="collage.jpg" height="320" title="Collage" />